FingerlessGlov3s/OPNsensePIAWireguard/README.md

 **Updating**

-Normally only the `PIAWireguard.py` script needs updating as the rest of the files and JSON file won't very change often.
-So if you only update the `PIAWireguard.py` file and then run it manually as a one off it will tell you if there's missing variables/settings from the JSON file.
-If it returns `json is missing some settings` you will need to update to the latest `PIAWireguard.json` file.
-Before you start backup your current JSON file, keep it safe and use it to reference the `opnsenseKey` and `opnsenseSecret` (`piaDipToken` if configured), as this is only given on API key creation.
-If you have lost these details, you can delete the API keys from the `WireguardAPI` API user and create new API key following step 1 part 8 again.
-Once everything is working you may delete your backed up file.

-Rerun the commands from step 2 to upgrade all required files.
+Since 2024/01/05 the script has gone a complete overhaul, upgrade steps are
+1. Disable the cron entry.
+1. Populate the new `PIAWireguard.json` based on your old config file and the information above
+1. Upload new `PIAWireguard.py` and `PIAWireguard.json` file to `/conf/`
+1. There's a few bits in the WireGuard section in OPNsense you need to rename
+    1. Rename current WG instance name to `pia-{instancename}` from `PIA`
+    1. Rename current WG peer to `pia-{instancename}-server` from `PIA-Server`
+1. If your using port forwarding rename the alias to `pia_{instancename}_port` from `PIA_Port`
+1. Ensure you applied all changes
+1. Run the new script via SSH in debug mode and ensure it's working `python3 PIAWireguard.py --debug`, should return `No tunnels need attention` as the last log entry
+1. Then run again but this time forcing a it to change server `python3 PIAWireguard.py --debug --changeserver instancename`
+1. If all is working correctly, then re-able the cron entry
+1. Now double check all your configured routes and rules, ensure IP leaking isn't happening etc

+See releases, starting from the version you have installed, to see if there's anything you need to do, usually it's just upgrade the py script itself.

 ***Port Forwarding***

-To use port forwarding Enable `piaPortForward` variable in the json file from `false` to `true`.
-This will create an alias in your system called PIA_Port, which you can then use in your Port Forwarding rule.
+To use port forwarding Enable `portForward` variable in the json file for the intance from `false` to `true`.
+This will create an alias in your system called `pia_instancename_port`, which you can then use in your Port Forwarding rule.
 This alias will self update when required.
 If you need a way to find out this port for an internal application, you can go to the following URL of your OPNsense to get the port, as its published publicly to devices that can reach the HTTPS port of OPNsense https://opnsense.lan/wg0_port.txt